adri6412/cloud-saves-server/README.md

 ## Client

 The client synchronizes local save folders with the server.
-On first run it prompts for:

-- Nickname
-- Server URL
-- Local save paths for Mesen and DuckStation
+On first run it prompts for a **nickname** and **server URL**.
+Placeholder save paths for Mesen and DuckStation are written to the generated `client_config.json`; edit this file to point to your actual save folders.

 This information plus the API key returned by the server are stored in `client_config.json`.

 ### Usage